-meeting requirements - You choose which personnel to use to meet mission and dilemma requirements, and in which order.
+meeting requirements - You choose which personnel to use to meet mission and dilemma requirements.
 Any "excess" personnel are not required to apply their skills, etc. toward meeting the requirements.
 Thus, a personnel with Picard's Artificial Heart will not die when facing a dilemma with a STRENGTH requirement if you can satisfy the requirement with other personnel in the Away Team.